Who is this course for?

 - Practice Learning 2 (this includes a 100-day work placement)

 Students will undertake shadowing of a qualified social worker in their first year and will reflect on this experience via assessed work and seminar discussions.
 By the end of the first year, they will need to demonstrate readiness to undertake practice placements.

-In Year 2 students complete a 70-days practice placement usually in the private, voluntary, or independent sector.
+In Year 2, students complete a 70-day practice placement (usually in the private, voluntary, or independent sector).

-In Year 3 students complete a 100-days practice placement usually in statutory services.
+In Year 3, students complete a 100-day practice placement (usually in statutory services).